AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

 If this solution does not work, the next step will be to design and fabricate a completely new sedimentation tank that would more closely resemble a jet reverser that is currently in use at AguaClara plants.

 ### Calculations
-We have written code in Python for calculating the system flow rate, water pump speed, coagulant concentration, and coagulant pump speed given an upflow velocity and other parameters.<!--Are functions to do this available in aguaclara_research?
-If not consider adding them, as these would be generally applicable to most particle removal teams -->
+We have written code in Python for calculating the system flow rate, water pump speed, coagulant concentration, and coagulant pump speed given an upflow velocity and other parameters.
+(These calculations are in the process of being integrated into the aguaclara_research repository as revised as well as added functions.)

 The calculations in the "Current coagulant dosage calculations" section of our code differ from those of previous HRS teams in that the coagulant pump speed is the quotient of the desired flow rate of coagulant (mL/s) divided by the volume pumped per revolution by the coagulant pump (mL/rev), rather than the desired flow rate of coagulant (mL/s) divided by the flow rate of the coagulant pump (mL/s).